kjais1720/Hooked/readme.md

 # Hooked

-Hooked is a free open source Social media website.
-Connect with your friends and share memories together.
+ Hooked is a social media app for fast, fun and easy interactions.
+Hooked has a clean design, with a beautiful interface that lets users express themselves by sharing what’s on their mind, or images.

 ![Untitled design (3)](https://user-images.githubusercontent.com/66024105/179878465-03086fc3-2f3f-4e8d-bd05-ae76312c8b4b.png)